If you are looking for a tennis terms list, I assume you’re a beginner player looking to improve your tennis terms

 1. Inside-In & Inside-Out

 When a player plays around and follows the direction of the ball to convert it from the backhand shot to the forehand.
 This allows the player to hit a more dominant shot.

-So, when your running around a backhand side to convert it to a forehand, it is known as Inside-in, and inside-out in the other scenario.
+So, when your run around a backhand side to convert it to a forehand, it is known as Inside-in, and inside-out in the other scenario.

 Tennis Terms Starting with “J”

 When a player returns the ball straight to the opponent’s body which makes it tough for the opponent to extend the racquet to hit the ball.
 This situation is called jamming.

 2. Junk Ball